0xjkrdev/0xjkrdev/README.md

 ## 🚀 Projects

-I have worked on several projects that span blockchain development, real-time data analytics, and web technologies.
+I have worked on several projects that span blockchain development, real-time financial data analytics, and web technologies.

 ---